dgplug/newsletter/issues/0006/issue_0006.md

 There are many projects out there that have brilliant programmers and produce excellent software but lack good documentation and translation (and good volunteers to do exactly that.)
 It is a time consuming task and a sought-after skill.
 Blogging or documentation of progress on any problem is a valuable contribution to the FOSS community.

-There are no limits, a blog post could range from a stream of consciousness rant to a page that has the quality of a scientific report or paper.
+There are no limits; a blog post could range from a stream of consciousness rant, to a page that has the quality of a scientific report or paper.

 ### Blogging can be personal
 Writing a blog post does not necessarily mean writing about tech stuff.
-Just the way it can be a relief to talk to a friend about your feelings, it can be liberating to write things down and get it off your chest.
+Just as it’s a relief to talk to a friend about your feelings, it can be liberating to write things down and get it off your chest.
 You could share situations, impressions and opinions and help people that search the web for these topics with your experience.

 It goes without saying that you need to act with caution when giving information about your private life or other people.